 Note: The information and pictures presented here are drawn from my own experience of using Yeosu Airport as an arriving domestic passenger on 24 January 2020.
 Details may change at any moment and without prior notice.

-A separate report covering my experience as a departing passenger will be published in due course.
+Click here to read a separate report covering my experience as a departing passenger at the same airport.

 Airport name (English) : Yeosu Airport